 What’s the first step in addressing your child’s dental emergency?
-How do you know if that toothache or chipped tooth is even considered an emergency?
+How do you know if that or chipped tooth is even considered an emergency?
 Your Lake Orion children’s dentist, Dr. Brad Greenfield, presents several common dental emergencies, and the first steps parents should take to ease their child’s pain and anxiety.

 What Constitutes a Dental Emergency?

 Typically, a dental emergency consists of any trauma or pain involving the teeth and gums.
 When children experience a dental emergency, a parent should immediately contact Dr. Greenfield.
 If the situation is serious, take your child to the emergency room.

 There are a wide variety of dental emergencies, but the most common involve damaged or missing teeth, severe toothaches, or objects stuck between your child’s teeth.
 In addition to contacting Dr. Greenfield and our team at Lake Orion Family Dentistry, parents should take some quick, first steps.
 By following these simple tasks, parents can calm their children, as well as reduce pain and swelling.

 - Toothaches: Rinse with warm water and gently floss around the hurting tooth.
 This ensures the cause of the ache isn’t food caught between teeth.
 If this is not the case, bring your child in to see Dr. Greenfield.

 - Fractured or Broken Teeth: Rinse the child’s mouth with warm water and apply a cold compress.
 Administer the recommended dose of over-the-counter pain relievers and immediately see Dr. Greenfield.